 The diagram below presents an example set of milestones for one sub-competency in the same format as the ACGME Report Worksheet.
-For each reporting period, a resident's performance on the milestones for each sub-competency will be indicated by selecting the level of milestones that best describes that resident's performance in relation to those milestones.
+For each reporting period, a fellow's performance on the milestones for each sub-competency will be indicated by selecting the level of milestones that best describes that fellow's performance in relation to those milestones.

-Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of common patient safety events Identifies system factors that lead to patient safety events Participates in analysis of patient safety events (simulated or actual) Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how to report patient safety events Reports patient safety events through institutional reporting systems (actual or simulated) Participates in disclosure of patient safety events to patients and families (simulated or actual) Discloses patient safety events to patients and families (simulated or actual) Role models or mentors others in the disclosure of patient safety events Comments: Not Yet C ompleted Level 1 Selecting a resp middle of a level milestones in that levels have been demonstrated. implies that at level and in lower between leve in lower leve demonstrate esponse box on the line els indicates that milesto ls have been substantia d as well as some n the higher level(s). ones
+Systems-Based Practice 1: Patient Safety Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of common patient safety events Identifies system factors that lead to patient safety events Participates in analysis of patient safety events (simulated or actual) Conducts analysis of patient safety events and offers error prevention strategies (simulated or actual) Actively engages teams and processes to modify systems to prevent patient safety events Demonstrates knowledge of how to report patient safety events Reports patient safety events through institutional reporting systems (simulated or actual) Participates in disclosure of patient safety events to patients and patients' families (simulated or actual) Discloses patient safety events to patients and patients' families (simulated or actual) Role models or mentors others in the disclosure of patient safety events Comments: Not Yet Completed Level 1 Selecting a response box in the middle of a level implies that milestones in that level and in lower levels have been substantially demonstrated.
+Selecting a response box on the line between levels indicates that milestonic in lower levels have been substantially demonstrated as well as some milestones in the higher level(s). tes that milestones een substantially as some